Find the heavier ball in 2 weighs—8 balls weight puzzle

 In how many ways you can solve the puzzle is the second part of the puzzle.

-Total Recommended time: 12 minutes.
+Total time to solve: 12 minutes.

 Do give it a try before going ahead for the solution.